five-over-four/autoascii/README.md

 ## How to use
 When running the script, you will be prompted for a filename and pixel size.
 The pixel size determines exactly how many pixels correspond to one ASCII character.
 For instance, if you have a 400 x 400 image and set pixel size to be 5, you will get out a (400 / 5) x (400 / 5) = 80 x 80 text file.

+The final prompt is on 'contrast', which corresponds to the exponent used in the function `n_greyscale`.
+1 will give the highest contrast images, while increasing the value decreases contrast.

 ## Examples (click to see full size)
 | Profile picture | A glitched guitar | Radical Edward |
 | --- | --- | --- |